 - 1 tablespoon lemon juice

-- Add milk, cream and sugar to a small saucepan.
+- Add milk, cream, sugar and glucose syrup to a small saucepan.
 Heat on low heat, stirring frequent until sugar dissolves.

 - Add tapioca starch.
 Stir in well, ensuring all the lumps are stirred out.
 Cook on low heat, stirring frequently for five minutes.